Supervised Face Recognition

 Classifier comparison: Logistic, SVM, kNN, NN

 Figure 6.
-Classifier comparison (same embeddings): all ~97% accuracy; Logistic/SVM are the quickest.
+Classifier comparison (same embeddings).
+All are around 97% accuracy; Logistic/SVM are the quickest.

 Per-class F1 scores on personal dataset

 Figure 7.
-Per-class F1 on the personal dataset—balanced scores, no obvious single-class collapse.
+Per-class F1 on the personal dataset shows balanced scores with no single-class collapse.

 Notes & takeaways

-• Alignment helps shallow convnets; deep models were already robust on this scale.
+• Alignment helps shallow convnets; deeper models were already robust on this scale.

-• Embeddings remove background/lighting noise and make simple classifiers shine.
+• Embeddings remove background and lighting noise and let simple classifiers shine.

 • Speed matters: for deployment, LogReg/SVM give near-NN accuracy with far lower latency.

-• Bias check: with a more varied personal set, accuracy stays high (≈94–98%), but performance depends on data quality and diversity—worth monitoring if scaled.
+• Bias check: with a more varied personal set, accuracy stays high (≈94–98%), but performance depends on data quality and diversity; this is worth monitoring if scaled.